enlivenedcooperative/enlivenedcoop-website/_courses/2025_06_Morocco.md

 - A team of experts, professional tour leaders and educators and local community organizers.

-- City-to-hotel transfers in small groups upon arrival to the city of San Luis Potosi.
+- City-to-hotel transfers in small groups upon arrival to the city of Marrakesh.

 - All food and beverages (except alcohol) throughout the journey.